Capital One Data Breach Exposed 100 Million Records Through Over-Privileged AWS Edge Infrastructure

 What went wrong

 Edge security infrastructure could reach sensitive backend data Capital One said a “specific configuration vulnerability” in its infrastructure was exploited.
-Analyst direction identifies the breakpoint as firewall software hosted on AWS EC2 with access to an instance role that could access records in S3.
+Resources identify the breakpoint as firewall software hosted on AWS EC2 with access to an AWS IAM instance role with permission to access records in S3.
 This created a high-risk trust path from the traffic boundary to confidential data stores.
 Validate that WAF, reverse proxy, firewall and other internet-facing EC2 workloads do not have direct read, list, write or delete access to sensitive S3 buckets unless there is a documented and necessary use case.
-SkySiege would assess EC2 instance profiles, attached IAM policies, trust relationships and reachable S3 permissions to identify edge-to-data access paths.
+SkySiege assesses EC2 instance profiles, attached IAM policies, trust relationships and reachable S3 permissions to identify edge-to-data access paths like this.

-Permissions at the boundary were too broad for the workload’s function The analyst commentary indicates the problem was not only application compromise but that the attached permissions enabled broad access to confidential data.
+Permissions at the boundary were too broad for the workload’s function The problem was not only application compromise but that the attached permissions enabled broad access to confidential data.
 A boundary control should proxy approved requests, not hold expansive backend data privileges.
 Validate least-privilege design for all edge workloads and confirm that boundary services cannot directly enumerate or retrieve bulk customer data.
-SkySiege would assess IAM policies for wildcard actions, excessive S3 permissions and role assignments that allow data access beyond the application’s operational purpose.
+When granting boundary applications and infrastructure permissions it’s arguably more important than elsewhere in the architecture stack to ensure minimum permissions are provisioned.
+SkySiege performs extra analysis on AWS IAM Instance Profiles for this reason.

 Compromise of one EC2-hosted control plane component scaled into mass data exposure Capital One reported impact to approximately 100 million individuals and described exposure of highly sensitive records.
 The scale indicates the compromised role or access path was not constrained to a narrow dataset or application boundary.
 Validate blast-radius controls: bucket scoping, prefix restrictions, conditions on source VPC or VPC endpoint and separation of sensitive datasets by account, application and role.
-SkySiege would assess whether storage architecture and IAM segmentation limit compromise to a small dataset versus estate-wide exposure.
+SkySiege assesses access paths to data in two ways, what can this identity access and what identities have what permissions against this resource.
+Therefore a critical bucket or other database can be visually inspected for what identities have access rather than hunting across all identities to map out that access matrix.

 Encrypted data was still exposed because the access path also permitted decryption Capital One stated that it encrypts data as a standard, but “due to the particular circumstances of this incident, the unauthorised access also enabled the decrypting of data.”
 Encryption did not provide effective containment because the compromised path retained the ability to use decryption mechanisms.
 Validate whether application or instance roles that can read sensitive data also have the practical ability to decrypt it.
-SkySiege would assess KMS permissions, integrated service access patterns and whether encryption boundaries are independent from the compute roles that access stored data.
+SkySiege assesses KMS permissions, integrated service access patterns and whether encryption boundaries are independent from the compute roles that access stored data.
+KMS policies are also incredibly important with managing exfiltrated data as in this case.

 Detection relied on external disclosure rather than internal controls Capital One said the configuration vulnerability was reported by an external security researcher through its Responsible Disclosure Program.
 This indicates internal detection did not identify the exploit path before external notification.
 Validate continuous internal detection for misconfigurations involving internet-facing EC2, metadata access abuse and anomalous S3 access from compute roles.
-SkySiege would assess exposure patterns visible in configuration snapshots, including internet-exposed EC2 with privileged roles and sensitive storage access.
+This is effectively what SkySiege solves providing a continuous monitoring of the environment and resources.

 Continuous scanning was enhanced after the incident, suggesting prior control gaps Capital One said it “augmented” routine automated scanning to look for this issue on a continuous basis after discovery.
 This suggests the specific risky configuration was not already being continuously identified.
 Validate that scanning includes cloud-specific control paths, especially EC2 instance metadata abuse, edge workload privilege review and storage access paths from public-facing systems.
-SkySiege would assess whether cloud posture controls cover exploit chains, not just isolated misconfigurations.
+SkySiege meets this requirement having been designed specifically to provide this visibility.

 Sensitive data exposure created regulatory and customer-notification burden Capital One disclosed exposure of Social Security numbers, linked bank account numbers and Canadian Social Insurance Numbers and said it would notify affected individuals and provide credit monitoring and identity protection.
 Validate data classification, localisation and minimization for highly regulated identifiers.
-SkySiege would assess where sensitive data resides, which roles can access it and whether controls align to legal and regulatory obligations for financial and identity data.
+Understanding data classification helps determine the architectural requirements.
+SkySiege checks for classification tagging to ensure that data is handled appropriately.

 Why this matters

 This incident matters because it shows how a single weakness in internet-facing infrastructure can become a large-scale data breach when architecture and permissions are misaligned.
-The source confirms the scale of exposure and the sensitivity of the affected data.
-The analyst priorities make clear that the decisive failure was allowing a boundary-hosted EC2 workload to hold backend access capable of reaching confidential S3 records.
+The below report confirms the scale of exposure and the sensitivity of the affected data.
+The decisive failure was allowing a boundary-hosted EC2 workload to hold backend access capable of reaching confidential S3 records in addition to whatever other vulnerability allowed the boundary application to become compromised.

 From a security and governance perspective, this is a classic cloud privilege-path failure: